BBC Breakfast: BBC Breakfast history

 In June 2021, Louise Minchin announced she would be leaving BBC Breakfast, 20 years after she joined the programme.
 Her final show was on 15 September 2021.
 From 20 September, Sally Nugent co-hosted alongside Dan Walker.
-On 27 October 2021, Sally Nugent announced that she would permanently join the programme as the new Monday-Wednesday presenter.
+On 27 October 2021, Nugent announced that she would permanently join the programme as the new Monday-Wednesday presenter.
 It was announced on 4 April 2022 that Dan Walker would be leaving Breakfast to join ITN to be a joint lead presenter for Channel 5 News.
 His final show was on 17 May 2022.

 On 26 May 2022, the BBC announced that Breakfast, along with the BBC News at Six and Ten will be revamped in June 2022 to include a completely new studio and presentation, as part of a wider rebrand of the BBC.
 Local regional programmes will also be revamped over the coming months to tie in with the regional BBC channels broadcasting in HD by the beginning of 2023.
 It was announced on 8 July that Jon Kay would permanently replace Dan Walker after being a stand-in presenter for Breakfast.

+After the unification of BBC News for UK viewers and international viewers in April 2023, the programme continues to be simulcast only on the UK feed, while the international feed shows generic bulletin and World Business Report.
+However, from January 2025 the simulcast with the UK feed was dropped on weekdays with the UK Feed showing generic bulletin and Business Today which are what international viewers get.

+On 26 June 2023, BBC Breakfast unveiled a new look for the programme, moving to an all-new multipurpose studio in Media City in Salford.

+On 29 November 2023, the BBC announced that BBC Breakfast would be extended by 15 minutes on weekdays, broadcasting until 9:30 am and followed by Morning Live, also extended by half an hour and broadcast until 10:45am.
+This change came into effect on 2 January 2024.

+For the first few months of 2025, BBC Breakfast was not shown on weekdays on the BBC News Channel, with the news channel instead continuing to air the global news service.
+Breakfast did continue to air on the BBC News Channel at the weekend.
+However by spring 2025, Breakfast was, once again, airing every day on the BBC News Channel.